 To fillet fish, you need a specialized fillet knife.
 These knives differ because they have a thin, flexible blade that is perfect for the precise cuts you need to make when filleting fish.

-What is the best steel for a fillet knife?
+What is the best steel for a fish fillet knife?

 The best steel for a fillet knife is high carbon stainless steel, as it’s both hard and rust-resistant.
 The higher it measures on the Rockwell scale, the better, as that means that the knife will be extra-strong.
 Plus, it will keep a sharp edge, reducing the need for regular maintenance.